AnnaDK/Milestone-2/assets/references/testing.md

    Layout :

-   * Flex box is working and responsive.
+   * Flexbox is working and responsive.

    Game functionality: